-The cost of HAPS Institute courses are very competitive.
-Check our credits and fee page for current rates.
+The cost of HAPS Institute courses are very competitive at $550 per credit for members wanting graduate credit.
 Some courses may require other expenditures such as conference registration, travel, lodging, books, meals, or other incidentals.

 Does the HAPS Board of Directors have an Individual Enrollment, Cancellation, and Refund Policy?

 Why are no refunds given once the course's start date has arrived?